Tuesday 13th December

 Day 1 of SST2022 will be the tutorial day, held on the ANU campus in the same venue as the main conference.
 Tutorials are intensive instructional sessions that provide a comprehensive introduction to established or emerging research topics of interest to the SST community.

 Participants can choose to attend two out of four half-day tutorials on offer (see below).
 Lunch and morning and afternoon tea are included in the in-person registration fee.
 Participants can register for the tutorial day either in addition to the main conference, or without registering for the main conference.
-After registration, you will be contacted to indicate which two tutorial sessions you plan to attend.
+After registration, please take a moment to indicate which two tutorial sessions you plan to attend.

 |Morning: 09:00-10:30, 11:00-12:30||Afternoon: 1:30-3:00, 3:30-5:00|